MattoScientisuto/SPARTA-TestBench/README.md

  - Tkinter

+<h3>Start-up</h3>

 To open the GUI in a terminal, use:
 ```
 python GUI_Bench.py
 ```

-In order to run tests on any bench component:
+<h2>In order to run tests on any bench component:</h2>

+<h3>Data Acquisition</h3>

-cDAQ 9174 + DAQ 9237 must be connected to your PC with USB
+**National Instruments:** cDAQ 9174 + DAQ 9237 must be connected to your PC with USB
- - a0 slot is for the Load Cell RJ50 cable
+ - a0 slot is for the Load Cell RJ50 cable adapter : (MLP-100 or SSM-100 from **Transducer Techniques**)
- - a1 slot is for the Torque Sensor RJ50 cable
+ - a1 slot is for the Torque Sensor RJ50 cable adapter : (RTS-200 from **Transducer Techniques**)

-Ivium PocketStat2 must be connected with USB
+**Ivium:** PocketStat2 must be connected with USB
- - IviumSoft must also be installed and open for DSP connection and testing
+ - IviumSoft must also be installed and open for Di-electric Spectrometer connection and testing

+<h3>Hardware Operations</h3>

+**Firgelli Automation:** Linear Actuator (6 inch length)
+ - Connect to a power supply, giving at most 12 VDC
+ - For our purposes, 3 Volts provides the optimal velocity

+**Anaheim Automation:** PCL601USB + MBC25081TB Stepper Motor Controller must be connected with USB
+ - Connected to a power supply giving at most 24 VDC